-NSF, along with its global subsidiaries (collectively, "NSF") takes its social responsibilities very seriously.
-We conduct our business in accordance with seven core values, including respect for one another, and in accordance with our Code of Ethics, which sets out our commitment to treating all individuals with the rights and dignity to which they are entitled.
+NSF International, along with its global subsidiaries (collectively, "NSF") conducts our business in accordance with our four core values: Do the Right Thing, Treat People Well, Relentlessly Pursue Excellence, and We Are One NSF.
+NSF’s updated Code of Ethics outlines our commitment to treating all individuals with the rights and dignity to which they are entitled.
 NSF is committed to continuous improvement, and we are dedicated to understanding more about modern slavery, and to improving our practices to ensure that modern slavery and human trafficking are not present in our operations or our supply chains.

 NSF is a public health and safety organization registered under the laws of Michigan, United States.
-NSF has offices and laboratories in 29 countries located in Africa, Asia, Europe, Latin America, the Caribbean, the Middle East, North America, and Oceania.
-Manufacturers, regulators and consumers look to NSF for the development of public health standards and certification programs that help protect the world’s food, water, consumer products and environment.
+NSF has offices and laboratories in countries located in Africa, Asia, Europe, Latin America, the Caribbean, the Middle East, North America, and Oceania.
+Manufacturers, regulators, and consumers look to NSF for the development of public health standards and certification programs that help protect the world’s food, water, consumer products, and the environment.
 Our mission is to protect and improve global human health.
-As an independent, accredited organization, our standards group facilitates the development of standards, and our service groups test and certify products and systems.
+As an independent, accredited organization, our standards group facilitates the development of standards, and our service groups test and certify products and systems to both our own standards and those developed by others.
 We also provide auditing and risk management solutions for public health and the environment.

 NSF employs more than 2,700 global employees and contracts with independent contractors and independent laboratories in each of the regions in which we operate.
 We employ temporary workers from time to time; these are professional or highly skilled workers such as laboratory technicians or information technology personnel.

-We deliver professional services in five core public health and safety areas: food, water, sustainability, health sciences, and management systems.
-As a provider of professional services, our employees and independent contractors consist of highly-skilled professionals, including auditors, laboratory personnel, scientists, and professional office personnel.
+We deliver professional services in five core public health and safety areas: food, water, laboratories, health sciences, and management systems.
+As a provider of professional services, our employees and independent contractors consist of highly skilled professionals, including auditors, laboratory personnel, consultants, trainers, and professional office personnel.
 We do not manufacture products, and do not own manufacturing facilities or employ any manufacturing personnel.

 Our supply chain (parts of which are located in each region in which we operate) is predominantly made up of suppliers of professional services such as laboratory work, information technology services, and other similar support services.
 We also purchase office, laboratory, and information technology equipment and related supplies.
-We are a reseller of one tangible product--“smart” eyeglasses.
-We do not manufacture the eyeglasses, but resell them on behalf of a reputable global manufacturer.
+NSF is no longer a reseller of any tangible products.

 Our Ethics Committee, comprised of our Chief Legal Officer, our Chief Human Resources Officer, and our Chief Financial Officer, is responsible for the implementation and management of our modern slavery policies.
-Our Ethics Committee reports regularly to our Chief Executive Officer, and annually (or more often as the need may arise) to the Audit Committee of the NSF Board of Directors.
-Kevan Lawlor, our President and Chief Executive Officer, signs our Modern Slavery Act Transparency Statement on behalf of our board, after approval by the board.
-There have been no changes in our process since our 2019 statement.
+Our Ethics Committee reports regularly to our Chief Executive Officer, and annually (or more often as the need may arise) to the Audit Committee of the NSF International Board of Directors.
+Pedro Sancha, our President and Chief Executive Officer, signs our Modern Slavery Act Transparency Statement on behalf of the NSF International Board of Directors, after approval by the Board.
+There have been no changes in our process since our last statement.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes NSF's slavery and human trafficking statement for the financial year ending December 31, 2020.
-This statement is approved by the Board of Directors of NSF and is signed on behalf of the Board of Directors by Kevan Lawlor, President and Chief Executive Officer.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes NSF's slavery and human trafficking statement for the financial year ending December 31, 2021.
+This statement is approved by the Board of Directors of NSF International and is signed on behalf of the Board by Pedro Sancha, President and Chief Executive Officer.